phanumat/Documentation/smartapp-web-services-developers-guide/smartapp.rst

     error="invalid_grant", error_description="Invalid redirect: http://myserverhostname.com/oauth/callback does not match one of the registered values: [http://myserverhostname1.com/oauth/callback]"

 You can also set the *Client Display Name* and *Client Display Link.*
-These will be used on the SmartThings Authorization page to inform the user who is requesting access to their devices.
+These will be used on the PEA HiVE Authorization page to inform the user who is requesting access to their devices.

 .. image:: ../img/smartapps/web-services/oauth-settings.png